deeztek/Hermes-Secure-Email-Gateway/docs/admin/01-system/backup-restore.md

 1. **Manifest SHA256 verification.** Every inner archive's SHA256 is checked against the manifest.
 If any byte of the backup is corrupt or tampered with, the restore aborts BEFORE stopping the stack or touching any data.
 2. **Storage-topology refusal.** If the backup's recorded mount paths (`/mnt/data`, `/mnt/vmail`, etc.) don't match this host's current mount paths from `.env`, the restore aborts with a clear error and instructions for forcing a remap.

-To restore a backup onto a host with a different storage topology (e.g., backup took on a 5-tier-split host, restoring onto a single-mount host where everything lives under `/mnt/data`), set `FORCE_REMAP=1`:
+To restore a backup onto a host with a different storage topology (e.g., a 5-tier-split host restoring onto a single-mount host where everything lives under `/mnt/data`), set `FORCE_REMAP=1`:

 ```bash
 sudo FORCE_REMAP=1 /opt/hermes-seg-docker-gl/scripts/system_restore.sh -F /path/to/backup.tar